qdraw/starsky/starsky/starskyimportercli/readme.md

 {
 	"structure":  "/yyyy/MM/yyyy_MM_dd/yyyyMMdd_HHmmss_{filenamebase}.ext"
 }
->   Structure uses slash as directory seperator for Linux and Windows

 ```
+>   Structure uses slash as directory separator for Linux and Windows

 ### Structure configuation options:

 - dd 	 -   The day of the month, from 01 through 31.